AmedeoRom/StarEstate/Results.md

 ## 1. Galaxy Positions
 Comparison of spatial distributions for different galaxy morphologies.
+Yellow cross represents the galactic centre.
+For elliptical galaxies different colors represent the radial coordinates, while for spiral galaxies they show the populations of different arms

 | Morphology | 1 Million Stars | 100 Million Stars |
 | :--- | :---: | :---: |